 The misconception of empathy can have a detrimental impact on the organization.
 A company culture that is not founded on empathy can lead to disgruntled employees, unsatisfied customers, and ultimately losses in revenue.

-My latest book, “Mean People Suck: How empathy can bigger profits and a better life,” makes the case it does not have to be this way.
+My latest book, “Mean People Suck,” makes the case it does not have to be this way.
 I share stories and examples about employees at all levels who used empathy to improve their work culture and ultimately, the business.
 Here are are a few of my favorites about how compassion, kindness, and self-reflection can benefit a company.

 A broken formula